-Character Description - (minus sign) Left justifies the converted argument.
-FieldWidth Integer number that specifies the minimum field width for the converted argument.
+Description Left justifies the converted argument.
+Integer number that specifies the minimum field width for the converted argument.
 The argument will be displayed in a field at least this wide.
-The displayed argument will be padded on the left or right if necessary. . (period) Separates the field width from the precision.
-Precision Integer number that specifies the maximum number of characters to display from a string or the minimum number of digits for an integer. h To have an integer displayed as a short.
+The displayed argument will be padded on the left or right if necessary.
+Separates the field width from the precision.
+Integer number that specifies the maximum number of characters to display from a string or the minimum number of digits for an integer.
+To have an integer displayed as a short.

+l (letter ell)

-1 (letter ell) To have an integer displayed as a long.
+To have an integer displayed as a long.